 Seeing the letter character of Revelation makes it easier to interpret

 Why are letters easy?
 Think about the last time you received a letter (or email or text or other modern equivalent).
 Why did you receive it?
 The purpose of the letter was probably quite clear.
-It was likely to thank you for something, or to ask you something, or to instruct you in some way.
+It was likely to thank you for a gift, or to ask you about something, or to instruct you in some way.
 Letters are straightforward.
 You know exactly why you are receiving it.
 Some of the details may be obscure (“who’s this person they keep referring to?”), but the intent is usually clear.
 You always know the why, even if the what is obscure.
 In fact, you probably only need to look at the return address to know the intent of the letter you are receiving.
-The purpose is usually clear.
+The purpose is usually obvious.

 Though the structure of letters has changed since ancient times, the purpose and intent has not.
 Ancient letters fall into a relatively small number of easily discernible intents.
 To encourage.
 To thank.
 To praise.
 To exhort.
 To request.
 So which one is Revelation?

 It’s in this respect that we can look at Rev. 2-3 as a hermeneutical key to the rest of the book.
 Read through chapters 2-3 and describe the purpose of these letters.
 Is the primary point to inform or to thank or to instruct/exhort?
 Clearly it’s the last of those.
 These letters are imperatival.
 They are not primarily designed to inform these churches about future events, or to thank them for what they have done, but rather to exhort them in their present circumstances.
 The future is certainly part of the picture, but the point is the present actionable item, whether that be to persevere, to repent, to return to one’s first love.
 The purpose of the entire book is to exhort these 7 churches in Asia.